JackSzwergold/Writing/memories/Being Dragged to See the King.md

 By the time I got back to my room I could hear the sounds of my broter finishing up their business in a bathroom; it didn’t seem like a lot of time passed but then agian perhaps the stress of the moment was screwing around with my sense of time.

-Anyway, I am in my room and was on the floor doing whatever when my brother showed, pushed open the door without asking and then blurted out some stream of anger.
-Something about how much time and effort he spent getting tickets to the King Tut exhibit at the Met and how our parents did not care.
-Somehow I was supposed to commiserate and “care” about this so I did what I always did: I shrugged and made some minor noises that acknowledged I went along with it.
+Anyway, I’m in my room, playing around on the floor, doing whatever I was doing to entertain myself when my brother showed up, pushed open the door without warning and then blurted out some stream of anger.
+He was rambling ceaslessly to me—a 9 year old kid—something about how much time and effort he spent getting tickets to the King Tut exhibit at the Metropolitan Museum of Art and how our parents didn’t care.
+For some odd reason me—as a 9 year old kid—was supposed to commiserate about this with him and “care” about his being upset so I did what I always did when faced with his behavior: I just shrugged, squeezed out some minor words and noises that I hoped would make him feel good and—generally—just went along with it.

 “Come!
 We are going to go!” my brother said to me as if I had no choice.
 “Where are we going?”
 I asked.
 “To see the King Tut exhibit!”
 I’m not too sure what made him think I would want to see this, but in his mind bullying into doing something good was intrinsically a good thing.
+His behavior was scary and I dodn’t want to make him any more upset than he already was.

 He sensed a pause from me and reacted, “You know who King Tut is, right?”